MarcDiethelm/xtc/README.md

 	- 'Ajax crawling' support: non-JS clients can get a semantically sensible representation of any page URI.
 	- Handlebars templates precompilation
 - Easy appcache manifest generation through Grunt
-- database access from server and browser
+- database access from server and browser (not that it's difficult)